Project guideGPDO Class A

 The 5 most recent decided applications.
 Addresses redacted to postcode area.

-Erection of a single storey side and rear wrap round extension
+Erection of a single storey side, rear and front porch extension

 These are borough-wide.
 See the 5 nearest to your address.